 To foster development of the electricity, water desalination, district cooling industries in order to attain the stage of economic sustainability, while:

 Guaranteeing that the service provided meets the highest international standards of quality, efficiency, and coverage.

 Protecting these industries against the cagaries of economic fluctuations, so that they can continue to serve as strong buttresses for the growth and flourishing of the national economy.

-To insure that supplies of electricity, desalinated water products, district cooling industries provided to consumers in the Kingdom are:
+To ensure that supplies of electricity, desalinated water products, district cooling industries provided to consumers in the Kingdom are:

 - Of high quality.